 What Google Wants

 Google’s search engines strive to provide only the best possible results to searchers.
 Why?
 Google wants to direct its visitors to what they are looking for.
-They don’t want to send searchers to sites that don’t answer their questions, are difficult to navigate, have poor quality content, and/or are unprofessional-looking.
+They don’t want to send searchers to sites that don’t answer their questions, are difficult to navigate, and/or have poor quality content.

 So, what does Google care about when they look at your site?
-SEO and User Experience.
-When Google and other search engines crawl through your website, they are not just looking at one aspect of your site; they are looking at the overall picture.
-While Google doesn’t expect perfection, they do expect and reward quality and relevant content, usability, and professionalism.
+SEO and User Experience!
+When Google and other search engines crawl your site, they are not just looking at one aspect of your site; they are looking at the overall picture.
+While Google doesn’t expect perfection, they do expect and reward quality and relevant content, usability.

-Even Google says, “Focus on the user and all else will follow.”
+“Focus on the user and all else will follow,” so says Google.